freenas/docker-images/plexpass/README.md

 ## Updates

-Using the docker tag plexpass this enabled this docker to update to the latest version during a restart.
+Using the docker tag plexpass enables this docker to update to the latest version during a restart.
 This image will dowoload and unpack the latest version of the pms-docker using the plexpass update train.

 ## Usage